Younes93SALMI/convolutional_radio_modulation_recognition_networks/README.md

 - RadioML2016.10A

-Each IQ sample is represented as
+Each IQ example is represented as

 ```
 128 × 2